openUC2/device-portal/README.md

 To install various backend development tools, run `make install`.
 You will need to have installed Go first.

 Before you start the server for the first time, you'll need to generate the webapp build artifacts by running `make buildweb` (which requires you to have first installed [Node.js](https://nodejs.org/en/) and [Yarn Classic](https://classic.yarnpkg.com/lang/en/)).
 Then you can start the server by running `make run` with the appropriate environment variables (see below).
 You will need to have installed golang first.
 Any time you modify the webapp files (in the web/app directory), you'll need to run `make buildweb` again to rebuild the bundled CSS and JS.
-Whenever you use a CSS selector in a template file (in the web/templates directory), you should *also* run `make buildweb`, because the build process for the bundled CSS omits any selectors not used by the templates.

 ### Building